 This naturally-ventilated residence spans a ravine in rural Iowa, providing expansive views of the surrounding forest.
 Architecture studio BNIM designed the Ravine Residence, which is geothermally cooled and heated, to connect its inhabitants to nature and provide optimum privacy using existing topography and vegetation.

-The house is tucked away in a heavily wooded area in rural Iowa that required a dramatic solution to address the ravine running down the middle of the site.
+The house is tucked away in a heavily wooded area that required a dramatic solution to address the ravine running down the center of the location.
 The solution is a raised space the spans across the sloping elevation.
-The entrance and bedrooms are located on opposite banks, and the primary living areas serve as a bridge between the two sides.
+The entry and bedrooms are located on opposite banks.
+The main living spaces act as a bridge connecting each side.

 The clients commissioned BNIM to create a home which would offer privacy, but also offer a strong connection to the surrounding landscape.
 This requirement determined the articulation of the facades and volumes.
-Floor-to-ceiling glass on both the north and south sides of the living areas provides expansive views of the surrounding forest, creating a high level of transparency while utilizing the terrain and vegetation to shelter the interior spaces from outside views.
+Floor-to-ceiling glass on the bridged area offers extensive views of the area’s vegetation and creates transparency, while the terrain and forest protect the interior spaces from outside views.

 Photos by Kelly Callewaert | BNIM